 County staff continue to work with the community to help with rebuilding efforts and routinely update damage assessment information and inspect structures.
-As of November 20, 2019, 117 structures remained red tagged, 132 remained yellow tagged, and 482 remained green tagged as a direct result of both the Thomas Fire and January 9, 2018 Storm.
-An interactive map of tagged structures is located at ReadySBC.gov.
+As of March 3, 2020, 116 structures remained red tagged, 130 remained yellow tagged, and 485 remained green tagged as a direct result of both the Thomas Fire and January 9, 2018 Storm.
+An interactive map of tagged structures is located at ReadySBC.org.

-County staff and the Montecito Fire District also are working with scientists, public safety and weather professionals to prepare for the upcoming winter season.
-Field surveys of vegetative regrowth, analytics on how the watersheds and watercourses preformed last winter season and reviews related to recent nets additions are all being assessed.
-This information will culminate to set our evacuation thresholds and recommendations for this winter.
-It is anticipated that this information will be available in late November and shared with the affected public through community outreach and public meetings.
+County staff and the Montecito Fire District also worked with scientists, public safety, and weather professionals to prepare for the upcoming winter season.
+Field surveys of vegetative regrowth, analytics on how the watersheds and watercourses preformed last winter season, and reviews related to recent nets additions were all assessed.
+This information combined to help assess potential evacuation thresholds and recommendations for this winter.
+This information became available in late November and planning occurred to share this new information with the affected public through community outreach and public meetings.